 The main reason was that I enjoyed the variety that Radiology provides.
 The common misconception is that Radiologists only sit in a dark room looking at scans all day, but this couldn’t be further from the truth.
 We have ultrasound lists, drains lists, fluoroscopy, interventional radiology, MDTs – so the life of a Radiologist is more varied than you might think!

-I also enjoyed all the variety medicine has to offer, and did not want to be forced to sub-specialise in a certain area.
+I also enjoyed all the variety medicine has to offer and did not want to be forced to sub-specialise in a certain area.
 Radiologists have a surprisingly wide knowledge base, as they deal with clinicians from all specialties on a regular basis.

 How did you prepare for applications to Radiology training?

 As with most specialties, the Radiology application process is very competitive.
 There is an online application process followed by a mandatory Specialty Recruitment Assessment (SRA).
-This is a computer based exam which has both a knowledge component and an SJT component.
+This is a computer-based exam which has both a knowledge component and an SJT component.

 The same SRA is also undertaken in many other specialties.
 If your SRA score is above the threshold, you are invited to interview.
-At interview, along with the typical interview questions, various aspects are assessed including your portfolio, commitment to Radiology, and general understanding of Radiology.
+At the interview, along with the typical interview questions, various aspects are assessed including your portfolio, commitment to Radiology, and general understanding of Radiology.

 What exams have you done so far?
 How have you found them, and how did you revise for them?

 I have done the FRCR Part 1 which ST1s typically take in March of their first year.
 It incorporates one paper on Anatomy and one paper on Physics.
 For these exams there are standard textbooks we would use along with “in-house” and deanery physics/anatomy teaching.
 Both are also learnt on the job.

 What would a typical day at work look like for you?